MirelaGTulbure/gaec-lab/content/post/26-06-04-reb-defense/index.md

 <!--more-->

 Dr. Composto has officially earned her doctorate in Geospatial Analytics at North Carolina State University.
-Her research leverages satellite imagery to improve urban flood mapping techniques and map flood impact.
+Her research utilizes satellite imagery to improve urban flood mapping techniques and map flood impact.
 Her dissertation chapters are as follows:
 1. (published) <a href = 'https://doi.org/10.1007/s11069-024-06817-5'>Quantifying urban flood extent using satellite imagery and machine learning.</a>
 2. (under review) <a href = 'https://doi.org/10.22541/essoar.15001292/v1'>Satellite-based flood extent and depth estimates lack alignment with terrain-based estimates in urban areas: A Hurricane Ida case study.</a>
 3. (in preparation): Strengths and limitations of satellite-based flood maps for estimating building damages.